kchsrinadh/pdf-works/bbox/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Submit a pull request
+3. Submit a pull request with description